Precision Medicine Defines a Custom Approach to Care

-- Cancer screening and prevention tips based on your cancer risks
+- Cancer screening and prevention tips based on individual cancer risks

-- Treatment with the most successful therapies that result in the least side effects
+- Treatment that combines the most successful therapies with the least impact of side effects

 To develop individually-tailored treatment plans, doctors must understand many aspects of a patient’s health, including: